About Your HEART NUMBERS

 Ask your GP or practice nurse for a Heart Health check.

 They'll check your blood pressure and will either do a blood test

-on the spot, or will refer you to a lab to do the blood test, to
+on the spot, or will refer you to a lab for the blood test to check

-test results from the lab.
-They will usually call you when
+blood test results from the lab.
+They will usually call you

 When you get your results, come back to this website and do the